era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Bounded declaration operations.

-These work just like `def-bounded-expr-op`, `def-freestanding-expr-op`, and `def-unceremonious-expr-op`, except that instead of defining bounded expression operations, freestanding expression operations, and unceremonious expression operations, they define bounded declaration operations, freestanding declaration operations, and unceremonious declaration operations.
+These work just like `def-bounded-expr-op`, `def-nameless-bounded-expr-op`, `def-freestanding-expr-op`, and `def-unceremonious-expr-op`, except that instead of defining expression operations, they define declaration operations.
 Each kind of declaration operation is similar to the corresponding kind of expression operation except that it receives an additional argument:

 * The operation receives a `lexical-unit-familiarity-ticket`, a familiarity ticket which it can spend to contribute information about what this lexical unit defines, what it exports, and what struct tag export circumstances it determines.